slac-lcls/ezpsana/README.md

 Have a look there!
 If you don't find what you are looking for, proceed to the next step...

 #### Create your container
 In order to run the following script, make sure your `python` has the `docker` module.
 If not, `pip install docker`.
+If you want, you can also run it in the `ezpsana` environment that you could create with `conda env create -f ezpsana.yml`.

 ```bash
 (env)[terminal]$ python create-container.py -h